5.2 KB · updated 2026-07-31 · md

 /mcp # `tesserae` MCP server should be registered

-/tesserae:status # prints the active project's graph stats
+/tesserae:status # prints the resolved project's graph stats

 Uninstall